 Deer Antler Velvet

-There is significant credible research evidence to support the claims that deer antler velvet, often called velvet deer antler (VDA) can provide numerous benefits including increased vitality, improved cardiovascular health, mood enhancement, anti-aging benefits, and that it is a very effective strength and training aid.
+There is significant credible research evidence to support the claims that deer antler velvet, also called velvet deer antler (VDA) can provide numerous benefits including increased vitality, improved cardiovascular health, mood enhancement, anti-aging benefits, and that it is a very effective strength and training aid.

 However, such benefits appear dependent upon the quality and type of antler used as well as the methods employed during processing.